elise-ng/excalibur/readme.md

 ### Web API
 #### GET /:scope
 - pass list of requesting data scopes separated by comma, e.g. `/grades,program_info`
-- valid scopes: `grades`, `program_info`
+- valid scopes: `grades`, `program_info` (more to come)
 #### Auth
 - pass username and password via Basic Auth header (use https on prod!)
 - 2FA approval on duo app required
 ### Config
-- add credenitals to `config.sample.json` and rename the file to `config.json`, this is for debugging until a web api is developed
+- add credenitals to `config.sample.json` and rename the file to `config.json`, this was for debugging until a web api is developed

 ## Contributing
 - Open Issue -> Discussion -> Pull Request -> Merge after Review -> Our world made better :)